Skip to content

 }), }, // ... rest of configuration });

-This will output each log record as a JSON object on a separate line, preserving the structure of your log data.
+Both approaches will output each log record as a JSON object on a separate line, preserving the structure of your log data.

 TIP